-Relationships are tricky and confusing; the important part of a relationship is that both of you are happy and that you support and care for each other.
+Relationships can be tricky and confusing.
+The important part of a relationship is that both of you are happy and that you support and care for each other.
 A good relationship should make you feel happy with a sense of belonging, someone you trust and are able to talk to.

-If your relationship is healthy, you should feel able to discuss your concerns with your partner.
-Sometimes you may want to talk to someone else.
-Hopefully you feel able to talk to a friend or family member, or the School Nurse.
+If your relationship is healthy, you should feel able to discuss your concerns with your partner, but there may be occasions when you may want to talk to someone else.
+If you feel unable to talk to a friend or family member, please remember the School Nurse is here to help.

 In a healthy relationship someone shouldn’t try to control you.
 Controlling or threatening behaviour can be physical, sexual, emotional, financial or psychological.

 Having sex is a big decision.
 If you don’t feel comfortable or ready to have sex or do sexual things with someone, then you don’t have to.
 The person you’re with should care about you enough not to pressure you or make you do something you’re not happy about.

 If your boyfriend or girlfriend makes you feel scared in your relationship, it’s important to get support.
 Try talking to an adult you trust or speak to your School Nurse.